Perez Hilton: Books

-On October 6, 2009, Celebra Books released Hilton's first book, Red Carpet Suicide: A Survival Guide on Keeping Up With the Hiltons.
-Tracey Lomrantz Lester of Glamour stated, "The book gives readers the inside track to becoming "A Hilton"...
-AKA "people we confuse with celebrities": Pimp out your famous kids, give a fierce mug shot, use your fabulousness for good... all great pieces of advice, but let's be honest, I wanted to know more about the FASHION!"
+On October 6, 2009, Celebra Books released Hilton's first book, Red Carpet Suicide: A Survival Guide on Keeping Up with the Hiltons.
+Tracey Lomrantz Lester of Glamour stated, "The book gives readers the inside track to becoming 'A Hilton'...
+AKA 'people we confuse with celebrities': Pimp out your famous kids, give a fierce mug shot, use your fabulousness for good... all great pieces of advice, but let's be honest, I wanted to know more about the FASHION!"
 On December 1, 2009, Celebra Books released Hilton's second book, Perez Hilton's True Bloggywood Stories: The Glamorous Life of Beating, Cheating, and Overdosing, which the NY Daily News characterized as a "tell-all book".

 On September 1, 2011, Celebra Young Readers published Hilton's first children's book entitled The Boy with Pink Hair.
 Hilton described the book as a story "about every kid that's ever had a dream, felt excluded, wanted to belong, and hoped that one day they could do what they loved and make a difference."
 In a September 2011 interview with The Advocate, Hilton admitted that the book was inspired by his own childhood: "I've always considered myself a freak, an outsider, and a bit of an interloper.
 I never really fit in with any groups, so I just did my own thing."
 On October 6, 2020, Chicago Review Press published Hilton's memoir titled TMI: My Life in Scandal.
 In the book, Hilton unveils "the story of how Mario Lavandeira became Perez Hilton, the world's first and biggest celebrity blogger, while also becoming the most hated man in Hollywood."
 Publishers Weekly called it "catnip for Hollywood gossip hounds".

 Discography

-Hilton released a song called "The Clap" (2008), about gonorrhea, composed and produced by Lucian Piane.
-The song's music video is from the movie Another Gay Sequel: Gays Gone Wild!
+Hilton released a song called "The Clap" (2008) about gonorrhea, composed and produced by Lucian Piane.
+The song's music video is from a movie, Another Gay Sequel: Gays Gone Wild!
 (2008).